MotoMatt5040/transcriber/ReadMe.md

 ##
 PyTorch can now be installed, browse to https://pytorch.org/get-started/locally/ for your specific needs or follow the setup below.

-Here you will select your system options, only use "CUDA" if you have an NVIDIA GPU and have installed the CUDA Toolkit (Check ISSUES below).
+Here you will select your system options, only use "CUDA" if you have an NVIDIA GPU and have installed the CUDA Toolkit (Check Issues below).

 # Pre-Written Installation Commands (Or skip to Custom)
 You may choose ONE of the 4 pre-written commands you can use to install packages.
 They have been split into 2 separate categories for GPU and CPU installations.
 You may also choose NOT to use the commands written below, if that is the case you may skip to the Custom section.